LINCOLN AND THE 'MOBOCRATIC SPIRIT'

 This is not Elijah Lovejoy’s first encounter with a mob.
 Three times his presses, guilty only of printing attacks on slavery, have been thrown into the Mississippi.
 Now another mob. . .

 Someone puts a ladder up.
-A boy climbs to set the warehouse roof on fire.
+A boy climbs it to set the warehouse roof on fire.
 Lovejoy emerges, topples the ladder, retreats.
 But when the ladder goes up again, he steps into the crossfire.
 The murder, says John Quincy Adams, ”is a shock as of an earthquake to this country.”

 “In the great journal of things happening under the sun, we, the American People. . . find ourselves in the peaceful possession of the fairest portion of the earth.”
 We did not earn this blessing, Lincoln continues.
-Our democracy is an inheritance, and our task is preservation.
+Our democracy is an inheritance, and our task is its preservation.

 “How then shall we perform it?
 At what point shall we expect the approach of danger?
 By what means shall we fortify against it?
 Shall we expect some transatlantic military giant to step the ocean and crush us at a blow?
 Never!
 All the armies of Europe, Asia, and Africa combined, with all the treasure of the earth in their military chest, with a Bonaparte for a commander, could not by force, take a drink from the Ohio, or make a track on the Blue Ridge in a trial of a thousand years.”